Criiim/Criiim/README.md

 ---

 ### 🚀 About Me
-Wassup, I'm a Computer Science student and I focus on Machine learning stuff, currently fine tunning my life 🫨.
+Wassssssup, I'm a Computer Science student and I focus on Machine learning stuff, currently fine tunning my life 🫨.

 Here is the updated Markdown code with JavaScript replaced by C++ in your Languages section.